Summer Schools for Year 12s

 SOAS Summer Schools last for four days.
 During each summer school students attend lectures by leading academics, take part in a debate, engage in study skills sessions and receive personal statement advice.
 Participants meet and work with current students and have a Q&A session with recent graduates.

-During June and July of 2017 SOAS will be offering five subject-specific summer schools (click on a title for more information):
+During June and July of 2018 SOAS will be offering five subject-specific summer schools in Politics and International Relations, Economics, Law, History and Development Studies.

 The SOAS Summer Schools are for students currently in Year 12, attending UK state schools or colleges.
 They are all free, non- residential (accommodation can be provided in certain circumstances for students from outside of London) and will be held at the Russell Square campus, running approximately 10.00am - 4.00pm each day.

-The deadline for applications is Friday 31st March 2017.
+The deadline for applications for all Summer Schools is Wednesday 28th March 2018.

-If you have any questions about the summer schools then please e-mail Sarah Tucker on firstname.lastname@example.org stating:
+If you have any questions about the summer schools then please e-mail email@example.com stating:

 - Which summer school you are interested in